 If you are threatened with a bad development now and will need to plan how to fight city hall in the next month or so, it's better to risk being perceived as egotistical to get the ball rolling quickly.

 Keep the problem statement simple; a list of 25 issues doesn't attract as many people to neighborhood associations as a list of three issues that seem the most widespread and obvious in their effects.
+Stay away from extremely subtle issues that only a few people would recognize.
+There will be enough time for nuances later.

 If people are generally not acquainted with each other and you expect a small turnout for the first meeting, going around the room to invite everyone to respond to an ice breaker question is appropriate.
 This question might be "How did you come to live in this neighborhood?" or "If you could wave a magic wand and change one thing about the neighborhood, what would it be?"